 - 14.1.
 The Supplier must agree to comply with the Expo Organiser's Sustainable Procurement Code. - 14.2.
 The Supplier must agree to cooperate with the Expo Organiser in verifying and monitoring their compliance status. - 14.3.
 The Supplier must allow for an audit to be undertaken by a third-party as designated by the Expo Organiser if required. - 14.4.
-The Supplier accepts that the Authority may terminate the Contract (in accordance with clause 14.3 of the Contract at Schedule 06) with immediate effect if the Supplier is deemed to be insufficient in implementing improvements to rectify their significant non-compliance with the Expo Organiser's Sustainable Procurement Code. - 14.5.
+The Supplier accepts that the Authority may terminate the Contract (in accordance with the Contract at Schedule 06) with immediate effect if the Supplier is deemed to be insufficient in implementing improvements to rectify their significant non-compliance with the Expo Organiser's Sustainable Procurement Code. - 14.5.
 Throughout its design the Supplier must pay attention to reducing waste, minimising pollution and mitigating the use consumable non re-usable products.
 This includes considering the responsible disposal or reuse of products and materials after the Expo.
 The Supplier will be responsible for presenting new ways of doing things in an environmentally responsible manner. - 14.6.
 The over-riding social value theme for this tender is Fighting Climate Change.
-The Supplier commits to deliver on the Social Value outcomes that it presented as part of its response to the Procurement and agrees to be measured on it as a contractual KPI.
+The Supplier commits to deliver on the Social Value outcomes that it presented as part of its response to the Procurement and agrees to be measured on it as a contractual KPI, which will be agreed at contract initiation based on the Suppliers Tender response.